ASC 842 Short-term Lease Accounting

 Under ASC 842, the “short-term” lease designation can be applied to an entire class of leases rather than on a lease-by-lease basis.
 By electing this practical expedient, short-term leases do not need to be reported on the balance sheet.
 This and other practical expedients simplify the lease classification process and help organizations more easily adhere to the new lease standard.

 That means when you are first classifying and entering your leases into a lease management system, you should decide up front whether all leases of a particular asset class will be designated as short-term leases.
 For example, you might decide to treat all real estate leases or all equipment leases (or a particular type of equipment, such as copiers) of one year or less as short-term leases.
+For example, an organization may elect the short-term lease exemption for a class of equipment leases that meet the required criteria.

 Just like long-term leases, short-term leases can be renewed by exercising an option or negotiating a new contract.
 However, exercising an option or extending the length of a short-term lease is tricky because it can affect the “short-term” classification.
 Consider two common scenarios: